ZalmanKelber/Crossword-Tool/README.md

 ![crossword template](SoftwareDevelopmentCrossword.png)

 ACROSS
 1 ___ Mahal
 4 Section or page, to Johann
 8 1990s Wes.
 Hemisphere treaty
-13 “Eureka!”
+13 "Eureka!"
 14 Soviet gymnast Korbut
 15 Acronym for largest Rosicrucian organization
 16 Social media reaction, often
 17 Reddish-Brown earth pigment
-18 In favor of radically mobilizing poor rural workers, for example 20 Kazakhstan capital (old spelling)
+18 In favor of radically mobilizing poor rural workers, for example
+20 Kazakhstan capital (old spelling)
 22 **“The floor is a programming language!”**
 25 Psych. disorder that follows catastrophic events
 27 ___ de Janeiro
 28 Written command from a judge (abbr.)
 32 Decompose
 33 Ovular
-35 with 5 DOWN, “Able was I ___ I saw ____”
+35 with 5 DOWN, "Able was I ___ I saw ____"
 36 9th century Frankish Queen
-37 ___DAS (acronym for order of mathematical operations) 38 Single ___ (disposable)
+37 ___DAS (acronym for order of mathematical operations)
+38 Single ___ (disposable)
 39 Archaeological site
-40 ___D (body that includes many first world nations) 41 Grand Central or Penn
+40 ___D (body that includes many first world nations)
+41 Grand Central or Penn
 43 Sch. founded by Thomas Jefferson
-44 Radio Channel owned by Washington State’s Mercer Island School District 46 Frequent second or last word in twitter bios
+44 Radio Channel owned by Washington State’s Mercer Island School District
+46 Frequent second or last word in twitter bios
 47 Triple ____ (demanding figure skating move)
 48 **Woodwind for building web UI’s?**
 51 Purple-colored sash worn with a kimono, perhaps
 54 Blood plasmas
 57 Japanse noodle soup
 58 Ponytail alternative
 61 Miyazaki film
 62 Sports ntwrk.
 63 Fourteenth letters
 64 Members of a Yoruban ethnic group in Nigeria
 65 Mexican currency
 66 Its varieties include Black, Green and Oolong

 DOWN

-1 “___, you’re it!”
+1 "___, you’re it!"
 2 Tuna variety in Japanese cuisine
 3 Alladin villain
 4 Caprese salad ingredient
 5 See 35 ACROSS
-6 “When will ____ what I’m owed?”
+6 "When will ____ what I’m owed?"
 7 Wife of Eric Trump
 8 Viet ___
 9 Reddit Q & A letters
 10 **“Ship of web applications!”**
 11 Major chord, e.g. _____
-12 “.txt isn’t optimal.
-Put the data in ____ file”
+12 ".txt isn’t optimal.
+Put the data in ____ file"
-17 Number of times a repetitive task must be completed, say 19 **Place to push commits with a bull’s eye?**
+17 Number of times a repetitive task must be completed, say
+19 **Place to push commits with a bull’s eye?**
 21 **Algorithms for ordering ice cream cones, maybe?**
 23 Letter after Rho
 24 Cntrprt. to row
 25 Conclusive evidence
-26 _____ Pole (Monumental carving in Indigenous cultures of the Pacific Northwest) 29 **Middleware that might work with React-Grunge?**
+26 _____ Pole (Monumental carving in Indigenous cultures of the Pacific Northwest)
+29 **Middleware that might work with React-Grunge?**
 30 Operate an automobile
 31 Monarchical
 33 Letter after Delta
-34 “The top with cannopie of greene was spred/Thicken’d with leaues of th’_____ wanton hed” 42 English article
+34 "The top with cannopie of greene was spred/Thicken’d with leaues of th’_____ wanton hed"
+42 English article
 45 Mus. notation directive
 47 Brother of Moses
 49 Mountainous region of China
 50 Seized car, perhaps
 51 Chop onions prior to searing them, for example
 52 Release coherent light, as gas particles
 53 Refs
 55 Prefix meaning muscle
 56 Distress letters
 59 French article
 60 US Intel. agency